 Skill: Estimating and Calculating the Cost of Transactions Involving Multiple Items (With Tax)

-In the junior division, students deepen their understanding of how to link the strategy of rounding decimals to more accurate estimations of the value of purchased items priced in dollars and cents.
+In the Junior Division, students deepen their understanding of how to link the strategy of rounding decimals to more accurate estimations of the value of purchased items priced in dollars and cents.
 Students build on prior knowledge, but specifically on the choice to round a number to the nearest tenth, one, ten, hundred, or thousand in the context of financial literacy.
 Students also make connections to the concept of place value.

 Note that it is important to review estimation with students before asking them to calculate transaction costs.
 It is easy to assume that students know how to estimate, however, teaching them estimation strategies will not only help them to estimate, but also to know if their answers are reasonable when performing calculations.